waimakani/mytodo/README.md

 6. Let's code :)

 # Backend REST API
-1. http://localhost:4567/ping Return all found ToDo Lists serialized as JSON
+1. http://localhost:4567/ping Returns all found ToDo Lists serialized as JSON
+1. http://localhost:4567/todo/1 Returns the ToDo List found by 1 (in this case 1) or an empty json

 # Frontend